 It is our responsibility, as parents/ carers and school, to establish and maintain a culture that promotes good attendance which is supported by consistently applied systems.
-Our dedicated senior leader with overall responsibility for attendance is Matthew Bisco - Assistant Headteacher, our Family Support Worker for attendance is Nev Stanton, and it is all staff, children and parents/ carers responsibility to champion attendance.
+Our dedicated senior leader with overall responsibility for attendance is Matthew Bisco - Senior Deputy Headteacher, our Student Support Workers, and it is all staff, children and parents/ carers responsibility to champion attendance.
 Parents/ carers must ensure that children of compulsory school age receive efficient full-time education suitable to their age, ability and aptitude and to any special educational needs they may have, by regular attendance at school.